August 22, 2014

 feature gap that prevents a sale or prevents

-onboarding, prevents major adoption or prevents
+onboarding, prevents major adoption or prevents the renewal.

 So you say, "OK.